teepanis/nonlinear-pendulum/README.md

 ## Citation

-If you use any part of this repository please cite the following paper:
+In the meantime, if you use any part of this repository please cite the following preprint:

 ```
 @article{Chachiyo:2025sac,